-• The Council's internal valuers issued a valuation report and certificate for valuations at 31 March 2020 in respect of Investment Properties, PPE operational valuations, PPE surplus valuations and Assets Held for Sale.
-They confirmed that there is confidence that value of the assets reported in the certificate are materially correct as at the valuation date.
-However, it is also acknowledged that there is significant movement in the macroeconomic and political landscapes to reasonably assume, and therefore warn that, the carrying amounts of assets and liabilities may shift significantly in the next financial year.
+• The Council's internal valuers within Strategic Assets and Property Management section issued a valuation report and certificate for valuations at 31 March 2020 in respect of Investment Properties, PPE operational valuations, PPE surplus valuations and Assets Held for Sale.
+It is confirmed that there is confidence that value of the assets reported in the certificate are materially correct as at the valuation date, but it is also acknowledged that there is significant movement in the macroeconomic and political landscapes to reasonably assume, and therefore warn that, the carrying amounts of assets and liabilities may shift significantly in the next financial year.

-This is felt to be a non-adjusting event, as the time period between the COVID-19 related lockdown being enforced in the UK, and the valuation date is so short as for its effects to not be measurable.
+This is however felt to be a non-adjusting event, as the time period between the COVID-19 related lockdown being enforced in the UK, and the valuation date is so short as for its effects to not be measurable.